dbbs-lab/cerebellar-models/docs/configurations/mouse/canonical-circuit.rst

 unclear but probably to balance the granular layer excitation and inhibition.

 For the rest of the connection rules, we leveraged each neuron morphologies to detect appositions of their neurites.
-Fiber intersection methods require a lot of computational power we therefore used BSB :ref:`voxel_int` strategy as it simplifies this detection representing morphologies using voxels.
+Fiber intersection methods require a lot of computational power.
+For this reason, we used BSB :ref:`voxel_int` strategy, as it simplifies this detection representing morphologies using voxels.

 The ``affinity`` and ``distributions`` of ``contact`` points parameters of these connections were